barionleg/cesium.wiki.gs/Fabric.md

 ```
 This allows packing data for multiple materials into the same texture, e.g., storing diffuse components as rgb and specular components as a in the same texture.
 Under the hood, the texture will also be loaded once.

 Materials that use textures often have a `repeat` uniform that controls the number of times the texture repeats horizontally and vertically.
-This can useful for tiling images across a surface.
+This can be useful for tiling images across a surface.
 ```javascript
 polygon.material = new Cesium.Material({
   context : scene.getContext(),